Page 36 of the 93rd Bomb Group unit history.

 Walter Stewart was a B-24 bomber command pilot in WWII in the 8th Air Force, 93rd Bombing Group.
 In 1941, Stewart was a 24 year-old, U.S. Army Air Force cadet at the University of Utah.
 "We were pulling guns around with horses as a plane flew...

 Military | Major | Command Bomber Pilot | 376th Bomb Group

-Captain John S. Young from Dallas Texas was a WWII B-24D Liberator bomber command pilot with the 9th Air Force, the 98th Bomb Group, and the 344th Bombing Squadron, the Pyramiders, based at Cairo, Egypt, Tobruk, and Benghazi, Libya, in 1942-3.
-He flew...
+Lieutenant John S. Young from Dallas Texas was a WWII B-24D Liberator bomber pilot with the 9th Air Force, the 98th Bomb Group the, "Force For Freedom", and the 344th Bombing Squadron, the "Pyramiders", based at Cairo, Egypt, Tobruk, and Benghazi,...

 Units served with

 93rd Bombardment Group (Heavy) was activated 1-March-1942 at Barksdale Field, Louisiana.
 On 15-May-1942 the Group moved to Ft.
 Myers, Florida to continue advanced flight training and also to fly anti-submarine patrols over the Gulf of Mexico; they...

 On August 1, 1943, the B-24D bomber 'Hells Wench', Serial # 42-40994, of the 93d Bomb Group, one of three groups from the Eighth Air Force sent from England to Benghazi, Libya to help the Ninth Air Force, for the largest air mission, so far, in WWII,...